stefanogelli92/geo_ita/README.md

 ```
 - **[Reverse Geocoding](https://en.wikipedia.org/wiki/Reverse_geocoding)**:
         <br>There are two version of reverse geocoding:
         <br> 1. **get_address_from_coordinates**: This method will return the address of a place from the coordinates.
-Warning: This process takes avout 1 second per element.
+Warning: This process takes about 1 second per element.
         <br> 2. **get_city_from_coordinates**: This method will return the comune, provincia ane regione from the coordinates.
 ```python
 # Usage